shivam-sketch/Blog-Editor-Locking-Mechanism/README.md

 # Blog-Editor-Locking-Mechanism

 This is a full-stack web application that allows users to log in, view a list of blogs, and edit a blog post.
 The application ensures that only one user can edit a blog at a time using a locking mechanism.
-The lock is automatically released after a period of inactivity.
+The lock is automatically released after a period of inactivity of 10 minutes.

 ## Table of Contents